Bubi2001/Trencadis-RTL/doc/datasheets_md/components/trencadis_register_file.md

 ![Read after write](/doc/assets/register_file_wavedrom.svg)

-## 8. Instatiation Template
+## 9. Instatiation Template

-Here is an example of how to instantiate the trencadis_register_file in SystemVerilog:
+Here is an example of how to instantiate the `trencadis_register_file` in SystemVerilog:

 ```systemverilog
     trencadis_register_file #(